-The Czech economy expanded 0.6 percent on quarter in the three months to June 2019, the same pace as in the previous period and slightly above market expectations of 0.5 percent, a preliminary estimate showed.
-Growth was mainly supported by household consumption and external demand, while fixed investment slowed.
-On the production side, the highest contribution to the growth came from trade, transportation and storage, and accommodation and food service activities.
-Year-on-year, the economy expanded 2.7 percent, also above consensus of 2.6 percent.
+The Czech quarterly economic growth was revised higher to 0.7 percent in the second quarter of 2019 from a preliminary estimate of 0.6 percent and compared to the previous period's expansion of 0.6 percent.
+Household consumption advanced 0.7 percent (vs 1.1 percent in Q1) and government spending increased 1.2 percent (vs 0.6 percent in Q1).
+In addition, net external demand contributed positively to the GDP growth as exports rose 1.7 percent (vs -1.6 percent in Q1) while imports dropped 0.4 percent (vs -0.2 percent in Q1).
+Meanwhile, fixed investment continued to contract (-0.6 percent vs -0.3 percent).
+On the production side, the highest contribution to the growth came from construction (1.9 percent) and information and communication (2.7 percent), while manufacturing shrank 0.3 percent.
+Year-on-year, the economy expanded 2.7 percent.
 GDP Growth Rate in Czech Republic averaged 0.59 percent from 1995 until 2019, reaching an all time high of 2.40 percent in the second quarter of 2017 and a record low of -3.50 percent in the first quarter of 2009.